IamHimanshuSingh/Java-Based-chat-Application/README.md

 Concepts implemented:
 1.)Socket Programming in Java.
-2.)Java AWT (Abstract Window Toolkit) is an API we used to develop GUI for our chat application.
+2.)Swing framework is used to develop GUI for our chat application.
 3.)MySQL as a Database.